huan007/2048-AI/README.md

 3. Functionality (13 points)

-The player should be modelled as a max player, and the computer modeled as a chance player (picking a random open spot and place a 2-tile).
+Model the AI player as a max player, and the computer as a chance player (picking a random open spot and place a 2-tile).
+So you need to implement the expectimax algorithm to compute decisions for the AI player.

 You will be graded according to whether you have correctly implemented the following functions/classes.

 - Game simulator (3 points)

-You can mostly copy/paste the game engine code to create a simulator class, which can return the game state after the player makes a move from any reasonable game state.
+You can mostly copy/paste the game engine code to create a game simulator.
+It will be used to return the game state (and evaluate its score) after the player makes any move from any reasonable game state.

 - Construct a depth-3 game tree (4 points)

 Explicitly construct a game tree from any state of the game (like the tree you see in the slides).
-The tree depth is required to be at least 3, that is, it can represent all the game states of a player-computer-player sequence.
+The tree depth is required to be at least 3, that is, it can represent all the game states of a player-computer-player sequence (the player makes a move, the computer place a tile, and then the player makes another move).

 - Compute expectimax values and optimal moves (6 points)